qiushiyan/overwatcher/readme.md

 # Overwatcher: Overwatch League Statistics API

-`overwatcher` provides API for accessing [Overwatch League](https://overwatchleague.com/) statistics on match, map or player level.
+`overwatcher` provides API for accessing [Overwatch League](https://overwatchleague.com/) statistics on match, map and player level.

-The API is able to answer typical questions such as
+The API answers some typical problems

 - Which season 4 player is the best tracer in terms of average damage and sticky bomb hits? (`/player_stats`)